AaditTatake/ToyMarket/README.md

 # A Propositional Logic Analysis of Rule-Based Trading Signals

-This repository contains the code and supporting material for a project in **MA 385 (Mathematical Logic)**.
+This repository contains the code and supporting material for my final project in **MA 385 (Mathematical Logic)**.
 The project studies how **propositional logic** can be used to model, analyze, and compare simple rule-based trading systems.

 The central idea is to encode common technical-analysis conditions as Boolean propositions and use them to construct two signal systems: